danielsuo/danielsuo.github.io/notes/vision/index.md

 \right]
 $$

-We add a further stipulation that any scalar multiple of a homogenous coordinate is considered the same point.
-We can think of the homogenous coordinate for some $\mathbb{R}^2$ coordinate and all its scalar multiples as a line in $\mathbb{R}^3$.
+We add a further stipulation that any non-zero scalar multiple of a homogenous coordinate is considered the same point.
+We can think of the homogenous coordinate for some $\mathbb{R}^2$ coordinate and all its non-zero scalar multiples as a line in $\mathbb{R}^3$.

 ![homogenous-coordinates.png](homogenous-coordinates.png)